emoose/xvdtool/README.md

 Until the retail ODK has been found this tool is useless for 90% of people, but developers looking into how XVD files work will find a detailed mapping of the XVD structures and complete methods for manipulating them.

 However **no encryption keys are provided with this tool**, you'll have to find them yourself.
-MD5 hashes for the dev keys are provided below.
+MD5 hashes for the dev keys are provided below, but if you have an Xbox One development kit installed the keys can automatically be extracted from there too.

 Also included is a tool for extracting files from the XBFS (Xbox Boot File System) inside the Xbox One NAND, it's not much different from tuxuser's NANDOne tool except that it includes filenames for the XBFS entries, and also has a (very) small part of the NAND mapped out.